 As a warning, degenerative myelopathy is incurable.
 You cannot stop the disease from progressing, only mitigate it and keep your pet comfortable.
 In both small and large breed dogs, you want to encourage a healthy exercise routine to prevent weight gain.
 Any weight gain may cause discomfort.

-One treatment that can enrich your dog’s life is our herbal remedy which contains Yucca, Spirulina.
+One treatment for degenerative myelopathy that can enrich your dog’s life is our herbal remedy called Pain and Inflammation Pack which contains Yucca, Spirulina.
 Glucosamine, and CBD.
 It is perfect for helping with pain relief and increasing recovery potential.
 We carry such a formula and believe in pairing it with a healthy diet and good exercise.

 Exercises For Affected Dogs